sparkflows/writing-new-node/README.md

 # Running the workflow on a Spark Cluster

 Use the command below to load example data onto HDFS.
-It is then used by the example Workflows.
+It is then used by the example Workflow.

 	hadoop fs -put data